LLNL/Abmarl/docs/src/overview.rst

 Analyzing
 ---------

-The environment and trainer can also be loaded into a script for post-processing via the ``analyze`` command and custom subscripts.
+The simulation and trainer can also be loaded into a script for post-processing via the ``analyze`` command and custom subscripts.
 The subscript must implement the following function:

 .. code-block:: python

-   # Load the environment and the trainer from the experiment as objects
+   # Load the simulation and the trainer from the experiment as objects
-   def run(env, trainer):
+   def run(sim, trainer):
-       # Do whatever you want with the environment and the trained policies.
+       # Do whatever you want with the simulation and the trained policies.
        ...

 Analysis can then be performed using the command line interface: